ashejim/C964/github_page.md

 1. Go to your GitHub account.
 2. Create a repository.
-3. Clone the repository to a local directory -this will be the directory linked to github (use a different one than above unless you want to copy over it).
+3. Clone the repository to a local directory -this will be the directory linked to GitHub (use a different one than above unless you want to copy over it).
 4. Copy your book into the local repo clone.

 ```{margin} Jupyter Docs